 We performed a systematic study of the electric field-induced degradation of $CH_3NH_3PbI_3$ thin films in lateral two-terminal devices and p-i-n perovskite solar cell configurations.
 A set of complementary microscopy techniques revealed that perovskite undergoes electrochemical redox processes at both cathode and anode sides thus implying that both cations and anions migrate in the perovskite films.
-The oxidation of I- to I2 does not lead to severe compositional changes probably due to trapping of molecular iodine in the form of polyiodides as was reported previously.
-The formation of such polyiodides under different conditions is also well documented for lead halide perovskites.^{87,101} Therefore, iodide to iodine (triiodide) oxidation can be reversible and does not represent the main limitation for the perovskite stability.86 Of course, the formation of polyiodides is not the only possible degradation process.
-Formation of volatile iodine vapor which leaves the perovskite film and even can react with gold electrodes should also be considered under applied electric field.
-And in solar cells this molecular iodine can react with other components of the device, for example fullerene derivatives of even the backside of top silver electrodes.

-But the actual phis paradigm changing discovery is in revealing a facile reduction of organic cations with the formation of volatile products such as methylamine and molecular hydrogen.
-There is also a possibility of other products formation which were unable to detect with ToF-SIMS.
-But nevertheless, while the iodine could be trapped within the device, the latter is too mobile to be captured in the reaction zone e.g. by adjacent layers.
+The oxidation of I- to I2 does not lead to severe compositional changes due to trapping of molecular iodine in the form of polyiodides as was reported previously.
+The formation of such polyiodides under different conditions is also well documented for lead halide perovskites.
+Therefore, iodide to iodine (triiodide) oxidation can be reversible and does not represent the main limitation for the perovskite stability.
+This paradigm changing discovery is in revealing a facile reduction of organic cations with the formation of volatile products such as methylamine and molecular hydrogen.
+While the former can be trapped within the device, the latter is too mobile to be captured in the reaction zone e.g. by adjacent layers.
 Therefore, the reduction of organic cations should be considered as the most important and virtually irreversible electrochemical process affecting severely the stability of the perovskite films.
 The fact that electrochemical degradation occurs at potentials below the solar cell open circuit voltages implies a great challenge for achieving a long-term operational stability of hybrid perovskite photovoltaics, which needs to be addressed in the future e.g. via rational interface engineering.
 The revealed here mechanistic aspects of the electric field-induced MAPbI3 degradation provide impetus for the rational design of new absorber materials with improved efficiency and stability for perovskite photovoltaic solar cells.